 Application Process for Singaporean Universities

 Over the years, Singapore has become a globally acclaimed destination for pursuing higher studies.
 Making its mark on the frontlines of the global economy, its impressive business and management programs compare with the top universities globally.
-Touted as one of the most lucrative educational destinations to pursue management programs, Singapore has provided a gateway into the Asia-Pacific markets; prompting top business schools to widen their overseas presence.
+Touted as one of the most lucrative abroad education destinations to pursue management programs, Singapore has provided a gateway into the Asia-Pacific markets; prompting top business schools to widen their overseas presence.

-With scores of international students vying for an admission in Singaporean universities, the competition is tough, thereby allowing only the best and most eligible to be selected for the programs.
+With scores of international students vying for admission in Singaporean universities, the competition is tough, thereby allowing only the best and most eligible to be selected for the programs.
 The following pointers highlight the process of applying to a Singaporean university:

 1. Selecting the course and university